What Is Usability, Really?

 Searching

-Searching is once you attend Ikea trying to find a replacement sofa that will slot in your absurdly small apartment.
+Searching begins once you attend Ikea, trying to find a replacement sofa that will fit in your absurdly small apartment.

 Discovery

-This is once you find the sofa you’re trying to find and also buy the clever little nested end-tables from an equivalent showroom because they’re so damn clever and nested.
-As if those are belongings you need in your life.
+This is once you find the sofa you’re trying to find and also buy the clever little nested end-tables from an equivalent showroom because they’re so damn intelligent and nested as if those are belongings you need in your life.

 Browsing

-When you visit a web store simply because their products look nice or because you’re following trends, or because you’re dreaming of the day when your life will finally be completed by a $2,000 watch, you’re browsing.
+When you visit a web store simply because its products look nice because you’re following trends, or dreaming of the day when a $2,000 watch will finally complete your life, you’re browsing.

 Searching

-When someone is trying to seek out something, they need in mind, it’d appear to be browsing, but eye-tracking studies show a really different behavior: they’re hunting.
+When someone is trying to seek out something they need in mind, it’d appear to be browsing, but eye-tracking studies show a different behavior: they’re hunting.
 A searching user will ignore tons of products or pictures.
 Organization in

 Consistency and Expectations

-Consistency is that the concept of a design looks equivalent from page to page, or device to device, or user to user.
-And generally, it’s an honest thing. once I log during this time, I expect a site or an app to be equivalent to last time.
+Consistency is that the concept of a design looks equivalent from page to page, device to device, or user to user.
+And generally, it’s an honest thing.
+Once I log in during this time, I expect a site or an app to be equivalent to the last time.
 It helps me find the menu, navigate to things I prefer, and quickly skip the advertising at the beginning.
-Branding-wise, it also helps me recognize the corporate, trust the content, and know that I came to the proper place.
+Branding-wise, it also helps me recognize the corporation, trust the content, and know that I came to the proper place.

 Patterns Require Consistency

-A brain may be a pattern-recognition machine. it’s designed to experience something once, then be better at doing an equivalent thing again. that’s why the menu should be within the same place on every page and screen, colors should indicate warnings and importance an equivalent way everywhere, and why next time you’ll not ignore the sock on the doorknob of your parents’ room.
+A brain may be a pattern-recognition machine.
+It’s designed to experience something once and then be better at doing an equivalent thing again.
+That’s why the menu should be in the same place on every page and screen, colors should indicate warnings and importance in an equivalent way everywhere, and why next time you’ll not ignore the sock on the doorknob of your parents’ room.

-Your app and your website don’t need to look precisely the same.
+Your app and your website don’t have to look different.
 You click one and swipe the other; differences can communicate that difference.
-One user is extremely unlikely to use your app on an Android phone and an iPhone at an equivalent time, for instance, so if the features of these devices use slightly different approaches, fine! in any case, the devices are slightly different.
+One user is unlikely to use your app on an Android phone and an iPhone at an equivalent time, for instance, so if the features of these devices use slightly different approaches, fine!
+In any case, the devices are different.

-A landing page, a home page, and a check-out have different goals, so don’t worry that they appear a touch different.
-They should!
+A landing page, a home page, and a checkout have different goals, so don’t worry that they appear slightly different—they should!

 Anti-UX